 I mean, it fucks me up the most whenever it is this kind of situation where you go back and you're like, there's really only this one dude who is saying this shit and everybody's just running with it.

-What fucks me up about that is just like, that is such a positive reinforcement type reward for just Gaul.
+What fucks me up about that is just like, that is such a positive reinforcement type reward for just gall.

-Just having the gall to say something this dumb with a straight face is rewarded beyond your wildest dreams.
+Just having the gall to say something this dumb with the straight face is rewarded beyond your wildest dreams.

-Well, I mean, dumb or not, let's put that aside even.
+Well, I mean, dumb or not, like, let's put that aside even.

 Making so many assumptions in terms of justifying the claim that you want to make as opposed to getting the actual information that you can verify out.

-And it's Kersh reporting on what the pathologist is saying.
+And it's Kirsch reporting on what pathologists are saying.

 On Wednesday, Kirsch reported via Substack that he'd privately received a report from a concerned parent that a fourth student at the Monte Vista Christian School in Watsonville had been diagnosed.